Skip to main content

 FAQ

 Few and sharp rather than many and fuzzy.
-Most businesses are best served by a small handful of distinct personas that cover their main customer types.
-Too many dilute focus and make the personas harder to keep in mind.
+Most businesses are best served by two to four distinct personas covering their main customer types.
+Too many dilute focus and make the personas harder to keep in mind when making decisions.